djouallah/projectcontrolpresentation/README.md

+# PowerBI as an Integration tool for ProjectControls

-files used in a presentation about one approach to project controls using PowerBI, just the basics
+files used in a presentation about one approach to project controls using PowerBI, just the basics.